ValentinChb/FASTFarm2Simulink/README.md

 # Installation

-The following programs need to be installed in order to run the FAST.Farm and MATLAB/Simulink interface:
+The following needs to be installed in order to run the FAST.Farm and MATLAB/Simulink interface:
 - Microsoft MPI (Message passing interface for connecting FAST.Farm to MATLAB)
 - MATLAB and Simulink
 - Python distribution (contains libraries thar are needed for running FAST.Farm)